dart-lang/site-www/src/_guides/language/cheatsheet.md

 const ImmutablePoint(this.x, this.y);
 ```

 Produces an object that will never change.
-All vars have to be final.
+All fields have to be final.

 ### Initializer list